-We had a lovely cold shower before going to bed last night, though it wasn't as cold as we'd imagined it would be as the heat from the sun had warmed the water in the boiler tank (well something needs to), and so it was a very refreshing experience.
+We had a lovely cold shower before going to bed last night though it wasn't as cold as we'd imagined it would be as the heat from the sun had warmed the water in the boiler tank (well something needs to), and so it was a very refreshing experience.

-This morning we were up in good time for yet another shower (this one WAS cold), before setting out for the city of Seville.
+This morning we were up in good time for yet another shower (that one WAS cold), before setting out for the city of Seville.
 Our plan was to go straight to the Flamenco Museum (Museo del Baile Flamenco) www.flamencotickets.com/museo-del-baile-flamenco-seville to buy tickets for tonight or tomorrow evenings performance.
 If successful we'd spend the day in town and come back after the show as we have to walk there and it's 4.5km/2.8 miles each way.

 So a very short bit about Seville:

 Seville is the capital of southern Spain’s Andalusia region.
 It's famous for flamenco dancing, particularly in its Triana neighbourhood.
 Major landmarks include the ornate Alcázar castle complex, built during the Moorish Almohad dynasty, and the 18th-century Plaza de Toros de la Maestranza bullring.
 The Gothic Seville Cathedral is the site of Christopher Columbus’s tomb and a minaret turned bell tower, the Giralda.